 There’s no menu, either.
 Instead, Noda offers omakase (chef’s selection) with dishes changing daily depending on what produce he can source, though seafood is always the hero.

 Understandably, bookings are essential.
-For $120 per person you can have the full, 10-course degustation.
 Make sure you allow plenty of time too – it’s not the kind of dinner you want to rush through.
-Each dish is made on the spot so a sitting takes anywhere from two-and-a-half to three hours.
+Each of the 10 courses is made on the spot so a sitting takes anywhere from two-and-a-half to three hours.
 Longer if you want to savour every mouthful.